zzzprojects/docs/entityframework.net/pages/thirdpartylibraries/libraries/ef-cache.md

 ## Configuration

-To use EntityFramework.Cache in your application, you need first configure EF using code-based configuration.
+To use EntityFramework.Cache in your application, you need to first configure EF using code-based configuration.

 ```csharp